otherjoel/thenotepad/README.md

 * You'll need `xelatex` installed and in your `PATH` to generate PDFs.
 On Mac, installing [MacTeX](https://tug.org/mactex/) is easy and will do the job.
 * You'll need to install [Racket](http://racket-lang.org), and the [Pollen package](https://docs.racket-lang.org/pollen/Installation.html)
 * Ideally you'll be on a system that can run Bash scripts and the GNU `make` utility
-* If you do use the included makefile to build the site, you will want to install [HTML5 Tidy](http://www.html-tidy.org) — or remove references to the `tidy` command in the makefile.
+* If you do use the included makefile to build the site, you will want to install [HTML5 Tidy](http://www.html-tidy.org) — or remove references to the `tidy` command in the makefile. (**Note:** Many operating systems come with a version of `tidy` pre-installed, but it is usually very out of date and will throw errors when used with this repo.)

 Next, just plop all the files from this repository in a folder.
+Run `make all` from the command line in this folder to build all the static HTML files.
+Run `make pdfs` to build the PDF versions of each post.
+(This is done separately because it is so much slower than building the HTML.)

+To start writing your own content, move the included `posts` directory out of the way.
+You may wish to keep it around under a different name in order to refer to it for examples:

+    mv posts posts.example; make zap;

+The `make zap` cleans out the top-level pages and the SQLite cache used to build them.

-Move my `posts` directory out of the way to start writing your own content, e.g. `mv posts posts.example ; make spritz` Edit `feed.xml.pp`, filling in your own RSS metadata.
+Finally, edit `feed.xml.pp`, filling in your own RSS metadata.

 ## Tinkering